 Start to declutter your home ASAP

 Before you get moving estimates or put your house on the market, you need to declutter.
-If you are getting a binding moving estimate, you’ll want to show the movers how you don’t have that much stuff to move after all.
+You want to get an accurate estimate of your move, so declutter before the estimate happens, so you don’t end up overpaying.
 Maybe you can even forego movers altogether now that you’ve paired down so much.

 If you’re selling your house, you want to make the best possible first impression.
 Don’t take photos or list your home until you’ve fully decluttered.
 Your clean, decluttered, and staged home will entice buyers to pay top dollar.
 See, you’re making all kinds of money because of your decluttering efforts.